integreat-io/integreat-transformers/README.md

 - [`validate`](#validate)
 - [`xml`](#xml)

-**Note on properties:** Transformers access an object of properties that will change how the transformer behaves.
-When defined as transform objects, any property not prefixed with `$` will be handed to the transformer as its properties.
-This is what we refer to in this documentation when we talk about e.g. the `step` property.
-We may also refer to the properties as the transformer's "options".
+**Note on properties:** Transformers use properties to define their behavior.
+If an object is defined as a transformer, any property not prefixed with `$` will become one of the transformer's properties.
+In this documentation, this is referred to as a `step` property or as a transformer's "options".

-**Note on direction:** Some transformers will behave differently depending on whether we are transforming data _from_ a service or _to_ a service.
-This is commented under each transformer, and there will in many cases be an oposite transformer that can be used in the reverse direction.
+**Note on direction:** Some transformers behave differently depending on whether we are transforming data _from_ a service or _to_ a service.
+This behavior will be described underneath each transformer (or just below this section).
+In many cases there is a transformer with oposite functionality for the reverse direction.
 However, flipped mutation objects will also flip this behavior, and making the transformer work as the oposite direction.
-This will feel natural when you write configs, even though might be confusing when reading the documentation.
+This will feel natural when you write configs, even though it might be confusing when reading the documentation.

 ### `arrToObject`